 Arches National Park is located in Utah, just north of the charming city of Moab.
 Arches

 Arches National Park has many hiking trails, many of which are considered easy to moderate.
-This is what makes Arches a great National Park Vacation for kids.
+This is what makes Arches one of the best national parks for kids.
 Much of this national park can be seen from the car, or just a quick hike from the parking lot or turn out.
 Here are some of the best hikes in Arches National Park to explore with your kids.

 Arches National Park can get very crowded, especially in its’ busiest time of March – October.
 Temperatures in the summer months can reach 100°F and shade is hard to come by.
 It’s important to try and go as early as possible and bring plenty of water to battle the heat.